Civil Engineering Jobs – A USA Listing

 Fairbanks, AK $70,410

-Top paying metropolitan areas for civil engineers:
+Top paying metropolitan areas:

 Punta Gorda, FL $103,220